 Awards & Honors

-On March 20, 2015 GGE was honored with the Shirley Chisholm Women of Distinction at Brooklyn Public Library Central Branch by NYC Council Members Jumaane D. Williams and Laurie A. Cumbo, and receive a NYC Proclamation for the 2nd Annual Shirley Chisholm Women of Distinction Awards, in recognition of her “extraordinary work in public service.”
+On March 20, 2015 GGE was honored with the Shirley Chisholm Women of Distinction Award at Brooklyn Public Library Central Branch by NYC Council Members Jumaane D. Williams and Laurie A. Cumbo.
+She also received an NYC Proclamation for the 2nd Annual Shirley Chisholm Women of Distinction Awards, in recognition of her “extraordinary work in public service.”

-On July 19th, GGE’s Executive Director, Joanne Smith received the Steinem-Waters Legacy award at the 2013 Generation 2 Generation Awards!
+On July 19th, 2013, Joanne Smith received the Steinem-Waters Legacy award at the Generation 2 Generation Awards.
 The awards featured Keynote speaker Jessica Valenti, founder of the popular blog Feministing.com and Emcee Jamia Wilson, media activist, organizer, and storyteller.

 The Generation 2 Generation Celebration is an intergenerational event held annually in Washington, DC honoring young people and their mentors who are doing cutting edge work to advance a sexual health, reproductive rights and social justice agenda in their community.
-The event honored 2013 Generation 2 Generation Award Winners and brought together 200 people from across the country, including student leaders from 28 campuses and movement leaders from the social justice sector to celebrate collective victories and the fight for reproductive justice.
+The event honored award winners and brought together 200 people from across the country, including student leaders from 28 campuses and movement leaders from the social justice sector to celebrate collective victories and the fight for reproductive justice.

-When people think of abolitionist leaders in New York State, names of 19th century icons like Frederick Douglass, Harriet Tubman and Elizabeth Cady Stanton come to mind.
+On May 23, 2013 Joanne Smith joined Gloria Steinem, Dorchen Leidholdt, Jimmie Briggs, Ted Bunch and many more as NY’s new abolitionists.
+When people think of abolitionist leaders in New York State, 19th century icons like Frederick Douglass, Harriet Tubman and Elizabeth Cady Stanton come to mind.
 But New York state has a new generation of 21st century abolitionists- women and men committed to ending human trafficking- here in New York and everywhere.
 Sanctuary for Families has led the charge in celebrating New York’s leadership in the fight to end human trafficking.
-On May 23, 2013 Joanne Smith, Founder & Executive Director of GGE, joined Gloria Steinem, Dorchen Leidholdt, Jimmie Briggs, Ted Bunch and many more as NY’s new abolitionists.

-On October 16, 2012 The New York Women’s Foundation (NYWF) awarded Joanne Smith, GGE’s Founder & Executive Director, with a Neighborhood Leadership Award!
-NYWF has been a funding partner to Girls for Gender Equity from 2005 – 2009 and again in 2010.
+On October 16, 2012 The New York Women’s Foundation (NYWF) awarded Joanne Smith, GGE’s Founder & Executive Director, a Neighborhood Leadership Award.
+NYWF has been a historic funding partner to Girls for Gender Equity.
 GGE was honored to accept the award on behalf of the many organizations in Brooklyn doing phenomenal work with women and girls.
 View pictures and Like NYWF on FB here!

-“As a woman who has benefited from others believing in and supporting my leadership, I believe that leadership is about doing the best you can with what you have, at the opportunity provided – it’s about showing up, even when it’s hard – and at times, it’s about having blind faith in your purpose.”
-Joanne Smith
+“As a woman who has benefited from others believing in and supporting my leadership, I believe that leadership is about doing the best you can with what you have, at the opportunity provided – it’s about showing up, even when it’s hard – and at times, it’s about having blind faith in your purpose,” said Joanne in accepting her award.

-The French American Foundation’s Young Leaders Program selects up-and-coming leaders in government, business, media, military, culture and the non-profit sector and provides them with the opportunity to spend five days together discussing policy and social issues.
+In 2012, GGE’s founder was named a young leader by the French American Foundation.
+The French American Foundation’s Young Leaders Program selects up-and-coming change-makers in government, business, media, military, culture and the non-profit sector and provides them with the opportunity to spend five days together discussing policy and social issues.
 These open discussions have been very successful in facilitating the development of a new network of transatlantic leaders.

 Some past Young Leaders include former President Bill Clinton, Secretary of State Hillary Clinton, Senators Evan Bayh and Bill Bradley, General Wesley Clark and former White House Chief of Staff Joshua Bolten.
 GGE Founder and Executive Director, Joanne Smith is a part of this group of up-and-coming leaders!
 Read more about her experience as a 2012 Young Leader!

-On November 5th, 2012 The Catalog for Giving of New York City hosted their 17th Annual Urban Heroes Awards Benefit at Pier Sixty in Chelsea Piers.
+On November 5th, 2012, GGE Youth Organizer Emily Carpenter was honored at the 17th Annual Urban Heroes Awards Benefit.
+The Catalog for Giving of New York City hosted their 17th Annual Urban Heroes Awards Benefit at Pier Sixty in Chelsea Piers.
 The Catalog’s annual event highlights the achievements of one youth member from each of their twelve member organizations who have demonstrated dedication and commitment to serve as role models in their communities.
 GGE’s Youth Organizer, Emily Carpenter, was chosen to be honored at the event as an Urban Hero!